Hellimax/Experian-Interview-Task/README.md

 # Experian-Interview-Task

-A Python application for processing and analyzing listing data with automation capabilities.
+A Python application for validating listings.

 ## Prerequisites